mikeyk730/Rogue-Collection/readme.md

 Linux Support
 -------------
-With version 3.0 code builds and runs on Linux!
+With version 3.0 the code builds and runs on Linux!